esheldon/nsim/config/README.md

 - do a low noise test with metacal, deep data, ggnr03
     - never pushed this error down.
 Might be there is just a bias in here due to something (high shear?)
+- do a degrade run with noise=0.1
+    - same as degrade05 but with more noise
 - is there anything to this averaging g and mcal_g?
     - both of these runs are unbiased when averaging run-ggnr03mcal-02